The Global Development Institute at The University of Manchester: Where critical thinking meets social justice.

 Manchester was the crucible for the industrial revolution that transformed human well-being but now threatens human survival.
-We believe that Manchester should also be the crucible for ideas that ensure sustainable development and social justice for all of humanity.Professor David Hulme / GDI Director
+We believe that Manchester should also be the crucible for ideas that ensure sustainable development and social justice for all of humanity.Professor David Hulme / Former GDI Executive Director

 The Global Development Institute is grateful for the ongoing support from the Rory and Elizabeth Brooks Foundation.